Charlie Lucas: Inspiration

 Lucas's main artistic concern is communication.
 Growing up with dyslexia, which rendered him illiterate until recently, forced Lucas to rely on visual and aural ways of communication.
 According to him, this is what has made him the artist and storyteller he is.
 Lucas makes his art "as toys to play with" through which he hopes "his culture, passion for mankind, and desire for 'social unity'" shine through.
 He also makes these sculptures as friends, with which he can share his own dialogue, "and who can teach him lessons about life."

-Materials
+Sculpture

 Lucas's largest sculptures are of people and animals constructed from welded metal bands.
 The negative space between the metal bands give the works a "light and airy appearance."
-An example of this work is an eight-foot tall reptilian sculpture displayed on Lucas's property in Prattville.
+An example of this work is an eight-foot tall reptilian sculpture displayed on Lucas's property in Pink Lily.

 The smaller sculptures are made from welded recycled automobile and bicycle parts.
 Lucas frequently used bicycle wheels to convey stunted social and physical mobility, as evidenced by Three Way Bicycle and Old Wheel Don't Roll No More.

-Though his abstract paintings are less well known compared to his sculptures, he has made over one hundred paintings.
-He paints with house paint on canvas or used boards.
+Painting

+Though his abstract and figurative paintings are less well known compared to his sculptures, he has made hundreds of them.
+He paints with house paint and acrylic on canvas, cardboard panel, and other found materials.
+His ongoing "TV Snacks" series are a combination of drawing and painting, usually made while he watches TV.
+"When I say TV snacks, it's kind of like saying, I don't even have to think about it cuz once you turn the TV on you're not in control of seeing what comes on the TV.
+So I'm letting my brain be the same way.
+I'm not trying to set it here or set it there, I'm just letting it flow like the TV doing.
+So that's why it's called the TV Snacks."